-For your reference, the long-term time series for 3-month Treasury Bill yields can be seen below.
+For your reference, the 3-month Treasury Bill yield over the past year can be seen below.

 Next, we need to pick appropriate benchmarks by which to measure the performance of dividend stocks and bonds.

-Normally, I would prefer to use an ETF that tracks the performance of the Dividend Aristocrats, which is our favorite universe for identifying high-quality dividend stocks.
+Normally, I would prefer to use a dividend ETF that tracks the performance of the Dividend Aristocrats, which is our favorite universe for identifying high-quality dividend stocks.
 Unfortunately, the ETF which best tracks the performance of the Dividend Aristocrats index is the ProShare S&P 500 Dividend Aristocrats ETF (NOBL).

 This ETF has only been trading since 2013 and thus is not a good proxy for long-term investment returns.
 DVY has been trading since 2003 and has a much longer track record for which to make comparisons.
 As such, DVY will be used to represent dividend stocks during this analysis.